 Kelley accounting students may take up to 6 credit hours of graduate-level courses while completing their undergraduate degree.
 The remaining courses will be completed as a graduate student.
-The certificate hours will transfer to the Master of Science in Accounting or the Master of Science in Taxation.
+The certificate hours will transfer to the Master of Science in Accounting.

 Students may apply to the program after completing a bachelor's degree from an accredited college or university or during their senior year of college or have completed a law degree.
-An undergraduate major in accounting is not a requirement, however, applicants must have taken A515 Federal Income Taxes or the equivalent within the last 5 years.